sparkflows/sparkflows-docs/docs/tutorials/analytics/analyze-flights-delays.rst

    :width: 80%

-Cast column to double
+Cast Column to Double
 ---------------------------------

-It casts for new datatype double using castcolumn type Node.
+It casts for the new datatype double using the castcolumn type Node.

 Processor Configuration